kdahal/dotnetrepo/README.md

 This is a test for dotnet core.
 This is the place for writting new codes.
 Need to modify why yml file is not working.
 This is the place for writting new codes.
-Not wokring again and again
-Working with the branch.
-Added NuGet build publish and deploy scripts. tigger.